robert-hh/ads1x15/readme.md

-# Driver for the ADS1015/ADS1115 Analog-Digital Converter
+﻿# Driver for the ADS1015/ADS1115 Analogue-Digital Converter

 This driver consists mostly of the work of Radomir Dopieralski (@deshipu).
 I added a few functions and changed the existing ones so it matches better my needs for a project.
-Espcially were the functions time-optimized and made IRQ-proof (no allocation of RAM in the IRQ-prone methods).
+Especially were the functions time-optimized and made IRQ-proof (no allocation of RAM in the IRQ-prone methods).
 It was tested with ESP8266 Micropython

 ## Features